jeff4/blog/_pages/about.md

 title: Welcome to my blog
 ---

 Hello!
 I'm taking a personal sabbatical and you can follow my journey [here](/).
-My main focus at the moment is math fundamentals with the goal of developing a more rigorous understanding of deep neural networks.
-But I'm also interested in [education](/blog/2015/why-college/), [art](/tags/#art), [history](/tags/#civil-war), and [strategy](/blog/2017/arkit-changes-the-game/).
+My main focus at the moment is reviewing [linear algebra](http://www.deeplearningbook.org/contents/linear_algebra.html) and vector calculus with an eye towards developing a more rigorous understanding of deep neural networks.
+I'm also interested in [education](/blog/2015/why-college/), [art](/tags/#art), [history](/tags/#civil-war), and [strategy](/blog/2017/arkit-changes-the-game/).

 A little bit about me: I first read about [artificial neural networks](https://mitpress.mit.edu/books/parallel-distributed-processing) when I  studied [cognitive neuroscience](https://psychology.fas.harvard.edu/research-themes/cognitive-neuroscience) as part of my undergraduate [biology](https://oeb.harvard.edu) major at [Harvard](https://www.harvard.edu) in the 1990's.
 AI has certainly come a long way since then!
 Later, I received an [MBA](http://mitsloan.mit.edu) from [MIT](http://web.mit.edu/), where I got to do fun stuff like [HCI](https://en.wikipedia.org/wiki/Human–computer_interaction) and [computational biology](http://csbi.mit.edu) in [Course 6](http://catalog.mit.edu/subjects/6/).